Diffusion-entropy scaling across dimensions: Introduction

-A different relation between diffusion and entropy was proposed by Rosenfeld \cite{rosenfeld1999quasi} who observed that a scaled (by microscopic parameters) diffusion coefficient \(D^*\) in liquids could be fitted rather well by a relation of the form \(D^* = a e^{bS_{ex}}\), where \(a\) and \(b\) are fitting parameters, while the excess entropy \(S_{ex}= S- S_{id}\) is the difference between the entropy of liquid under given condition and that of the ideal gas state of the same liquid.
-This scaling relation, known as Rosenfeld scaling, has been extensively used and tested \cite{10.1063/1.5055064,chakraborty2006diffusivity,10.1063/1.4967939,10.1063/1.4706520}, and found to be semi-quantitatively reliable.\\ There have been several recent, more rigorous attempts to further quantify the diffusion-entropy (D-S) relationship.
-Of particular interest are the relations that provide a definitive relation between diffusion coefficients and entropies of two different states \cite{PhysRevLett.131.147101} because such a relation can allow us to calculate the entropy difference between two states in terms of their respective diffusion coefficients.
-In a recent effort, Sorkin \textit{et al.} \cite{PhysRevLett.131.147101} observed that this relationship can have a strong dimensionality dependence \(d\) because of the distribution function that determines the time evolution of the probability from an initial distribution.
-The dimensionality dependence was derived by using the relationship between entropy and probability distribution, in the same spirit as the Shannon entropy.
-This theory predicts that the ratio of diffusion coefficients of two distinct thermodynamic states 1 and 2 displays an exponential dependence on their entropy difference given by:
+A different relation between diffusion and entropy was proposed by Rosenfeld \cite{YaakovRosenfeld_1999} who observed numerically that a scaled (by microscopic parameters) diffusion coefficient \(D^*\) in liquids could be fitted rather well by a relation of the form \(D^* = a e^{bS_{ex}}\), where \(a\) and \(b\) are fitting parameters, while the excess entropy \(S_{ex}= S- S_{id}\) is the difference between the entropy of liquid under given condition and that of the ideal gas state of the same liquid.
+This scaling relation, known as Rosenfeld scaling, has been extensively used and tested \cite{10.1063/1.5055064,10.1063/1.2140282,10.1063/1.4967939,10.1063/1.4706520,BANERJEE2017}, and found to be semi-quantitatively reliable.
+Together with Dzugutov’s universal scaling law \cite{Dzugutov1996}, these scaling relations further reinforce the idea that entropy can serve as a unifying descriptor of transport and relaxation, connecting equilibrium thermodynamics with dynamical behavior across a wide range of liquids.

+While many studies have examined both the diffusion-entropy scaling \cite{acharya2024relationentropydiffusionrelaxation,10.1063/5.0022818,10.1063/5.0116299,10.1063/5.0254388} and the influence of dimensionality on diffusion \cite{10.1063/1.4948936}, the specific interest in the dimensional dependence of diffusion-entropy scaling is a recent development \cite{PhysRevLett.131.147101,liao2021new}.
+Notably, the theoretical works of Sorkin et al. \cite{PhysRevLett.131.147101} and Liao et al. \cite{liao2021new} both demonstrate an exponential dependence of the diffusion coefficient \(D\) on entropy \(S\), with the prefactors \(2/d\) and \(1/d\) respectively.
+Sorkin et al. \cite{PhysRevLett.131.147101} employed a stochastic approach, deriving a generalized \(D-S\) relation by expressing entropy in terms of the Shannon entropy of the steady-state configuration distribution, which itself depends on the diffusion coefficient.
+In contrast, Liao et al. \cite{liao2021new} derived an effective Hamiltonian for a Brownian particle in a heat bath under the weak-coupling limit, replacing the full microscopic Hamiltonian.
+This allowed for the analytical computation of the partition function, from which the \(D-S\) scaling relation was obtained.

+Importantly, Sorkin et al. \cite{PhysRevLett.131.147101} also established a two-state diffusion–entropy relation, enabling the entropy difference between two distinct states to be expressed in terms of their respective diffusion coefficients.
+Such relations are particularly valuable, as they provide a practical route to infer entropy changes from diffusion measurements.
+However, the validity of these theoretical relations remains to be rigorously tested through experiments and computer simulations.